mrocklin/blog/_posts/work/2015-07-23-Imperative.md

 <img src="{{BASE_PATH}}/images/do.gif" alt="parallized cross validation code"
      width="80%">

 The parallel version runs about four times faster on my notebook.
-This example is artificially similar.
-The sequential version is just a downgraded version of the parallel code.
-The original sequential prototype was lost.
-The parallel version is available
-[on github](http://github.com/mrocklin/dask-crossval).
+Disclaimer: The sequential version presented here is just a downgraded version of the parallel code, hence why they look so similar.
+This is available [on github](http://github.com/mrocklin/dask-crossval).

-So the result of our imperative-style for-loop code is a fully parallelizable dask graph.
+So the result of our normal imperative-style for-loop code is a fully parallelizable dask graph.
 We visualize that graph below.

     test_score.visualize()